atiqaho/mental_wellbeing_covid_sg/README.md

 **1.Preprocessing datasets**
 For both the datasets of Facebook and Twitter, we applied the following data preprocessing steps:
--Timezone conversion (from Unixtime to UTC to SGT)
+- Timezone conversion (from Unixtime to UTC to SGT)
 - Removal of name at mentions for both Twitter and Facebook
 - Attempt at troll removal by removing duplicated comments, comments with troll-related keywords, email addresses and 1-character comments
 - Other text preprocessing: digits replacement, removal of accented, non-ASCII characters, lowercase conversion, punctuation removal, URL removal, stopwords removal, tokenization, lemmatization

 In running the code for preprocessing **Facebook** data, ideally it would be done in the following order:
 1. Getting SG pages only
 2. Dropping duplicates
 3. Troll removal
 4. Timezone conversion
 5. Preprocessing FB data
 6. Removing name tags (this should be last step as it requires more processing time)<br />

 In running the code for preprocessing **Twitter** data, ideally it would be done in the following order:
 1. Dropping duplicates